Medical tattoo: Paramedical tattoos

 Tattoos over mastectomy scars may restore the appearance of removed nipples and areolas or may be decorative cover-ups.

 A paramedical tattoo is a cosmetic tattoo applied to conceal a medical condition or to disguise the results of its treatment, typically in a realistic style.
 Alternatively, people with skin conditions or scars may choose to get a decorative cover-up tattoo with a piece of art over the area.

-During breast reconstruction after mastectomy (removal of the breast for treatment of cancer), or breast reduction surgery, tattooing is sometimes used to replace the areola which has been removed during mastectomy, or to fill in areas of pigment loss which may occur during breast reduction performed with a free nipple graft technique.
+During breast surgeries, including breast reconstruction after mastectomy (removal of the breast for treatment of cancer), breast reduction surgery, and chest masculinization, tattooing is sometimes used to replace the areola which has been removed during mastectomy, or to fill in areas of pigment loss which may occur during breast reduction performed with a free nipple graft technique.
 Since September 2011, the Royal Derby Hospital offers free nipple tattoos for breast surgery patients in order to mask the scars of surgery.
 The purchase of the tattoo device was funded by the Ashbourne Breast Cancer Walk.
 Vinnie Myers of Little Vinnie's Tattoos in Finksburg, Maryland, has performed nipple tattoos on over 5,000 women who have undergone surgery for breast cancer, including those of Caitlin Kiernan, who wrote a story about Myers in The New York Times.
 A similar service offered without charge in 2017 by a cosmetic tattooist in the UK was booked up six months ahead.
 Another option some people choose after mastectomy is to get a decorative tattoo on the chest as body art instead of a reconstruction.

 Other uses include simulating the appearance of fingernails and covering scars.
 Micropigmentation (permanent makeup) can be used to reduce the visibility of vitiligo areas on the skin.

 Eyebrow enhancement tattoos such as microblading can provide benefits for individuals with medical conditions like alopecia or trichotillomania, providing a natural-looking restoration of eyebrows lost due to these conditions.